History of the foreign policy of the United States: Trouble with Great Britain

-Emergence as a Great Power: 1897–1913
+Emergence as a great power: 1897–1913

 Foreign policy suddenly became a major issue in national affairs after 1895.
-Until the turn of the Twentieth Century, American Foreign Policy was very easy to follow or understand: to fulfill the country's manifest destiny and to remain free of entanglements overseas.
+Until 1898 American foreign policy was simple: to fulfill the country's manifest destiny and to remain free of entanglements overseas.

 International issues such as war, imperialism, and the national role in world affairs played a role in the 1900 presidential election.